Searching ...

 Who Changes the Limits?

 The FHFA also oversees Fannie Mae and Freddie Mac, the two GSEs that back conforming loans.
-It uses their House Price Index (HPI) report and other data to assess real estate market price trends and adjust the loan limits.
+It uses its House Price Index (HPI) report and other data to assess real estate market price trends and adjust the loan limits.

 Understanding Conforming Loans